Fraud Blocker

 • Contact the Relevant Authorities: In extreme cases, contact local law enforcement and the U.S. State Department’s Office of Children’s Issues for assistance.
 They provide resources to prevent international child abduction.

-• Prepare Documentation: Ensure that you have all the necessary documents, such as the custody agreement, court orders, and communication records with your ex-spouse regarding the travel plans.
+• Prepare Documentation: Make sure that you have all the necessary documents, such as the custody agreement, court orders, and communication records with your ex-spouse regarding the travel plans.
 Proper documentation is crucial if legal action is necessary.

 FAQs